 Overview of Scholarly Activity

-Scot Schraufnagel, Ph.D., (Florida State University) is a professor in and chair of the Department of Political Science.
-His research and teaching specialties are the U.S. Congress, political parties, elections and state government, with an emphasis on promoting a civil, representative and effective legislative process in the United States.
-He has a broad interest in institutional effectiveness and policy making, with a particular academic focus on legislative innovation.
-His published works have dealt with specific public policy innovations, institutional arrangements that promote effective elections (worldwide), partisan difference in the U.S. Congress and the factors associated with a productive U.S. legislature.
+Scot Schraufnagel, Ph.D., (Florida State University) is a professor and former chair.
+His research and teaching specialties are elections, U.S. Congress, political parties and state government, with an emphasis on promoting a civil, representative and effective governing process in the United States.
+He has a broad interest in institutional effectiveness and policymaking, with a particular academic focus on policy innovation.
+His published works have dealt with institutional arrangements that promote effective elections (worldwide) and the factors associated with productive legislatures.

 Department of Political Science

 8 a.m. - 4:30 p.m.